Florida softshell turtle: Anthropogenic threats

 The Florida softshell turtle is common throughout Florida and other parts of its range.
 However, wild populations are subject to various threats at the hands of humans.
 Some of these threats include commercial harvesting for meat, harvesting for the pet trade, and roadway mortalities.

 Diet

-The Florida softshells are carnivores with their main diet consisting of small snails and fish.
-They also eat amphibians, insects, and mollusks and some waterfowl.
-These turtles will hunt, chase, and scavenge for prey.
+The Florida softshell turtle is carnivorous with its main diet consisting of small snails and fish.
+It also preys upon amphibians, insects, mollusks, and some waterfowl.
+The Florida softshell turtle will hunt, chase, and scavenge for prey.